sonnymoney/wdi-remote-matrix/unit_1/w1d1/instructor_notes/TERMINAL.md

 - Use the command line to navigate directories
 - Change directories using both relative and absolute pathing
 - Create directories and files
-- Move and copy files
+- Move and copy files and directories
-- Use keyboard shortcuts to speed up workflow
-- Use multiple commands
-- Open and view files
-- List and kill processes
+- Delete files and directories

 <hr>